jofas/blog/content/002-first-time-running/index.md

 namely an underdeveloped cardiovascular system and weak-ass flatfeet.
 Both scream for moderate running with focus on proper forefoot striking
 \[[1](#ref-1),[2](#ref-2)\].
-It just took a little nudge and the right conditions to finally set my plans in motion.
 The most important condition to set me in the right mood for running though was the stress and anxiety I was experiencing at that time.
-Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid out self-care routines&mdash;including regular exercising&mdash;which lead to the excitement of being the host to a dear friend turn sour.
+Having a guest around, I wasn't paying enough attention to my personal well-being, not following my carefully laid-out self-care routines&mdash;including regular exercising&mdash;which lead to the excitement of being the host to a dear friend turn sour.
 Whenever I'm in such an agitated and restless state of mind, my subconscious turns to escapism manifesting itself in a wish for self-castigation through, well, excessive bodily exercise.
-Feels like an itch that must be scratched.
+Feels like an itch that must be scratched till the skin is all raw and tender.
-A demon that must be exorcised, if you so will.
+Or a demon that must be exorcised, if you so will.
-Definitely a fine condition to be in before dusting off age-old running shoes unused for nearly a decade.
+Definitely a fine condition to be in before dusting off running shoes unused for nearly a decade.

 % Describe the run (I had a goal; shortcoming was not an option.
 I didn't even bother to check out the distance)